Protocol

 ID=otd-ipc.openkneeboard.com

-NAME=OpenTabletDriver OTD-IPC Plugin
+HUMAN_READABLE_NAME=OpenTabletDriver OTD-IPC Plugin

-DEBUG_VERSION=OTD-IPC v1.0.0.42/OpenTabletDriver v0.6.4.0
+HUMAN_READABLE_VERSION=OTD-IPC v1.0.0.42/OpenTabletDriver v0.6.4.0

 HOMEPAGE=https://github.com/OpenKneeboard/OTD-IPC